NYCPlanning/aue/README.md

 For simplicity, we will assign this to the first indexed lot, lot 0.

 We can now refer to the possibility matrix to determine where we can place the next establishment.
-Specifically, we can extract the 0th row of the matrix:
+Specifically, we can extract the top row of the matrix, which describes which lots can have establishments if there is an establishment on lot 0:

 |**0**|**1**|**2**|**3**|
 |---|---|---|---|
 | - | 0 | 1 | 1 |

 Zeros are lots that are unavailable for the next assignment because of proximity to an already-assigned lot.
 The null values are lots that we've already assigned.
 The next establishment must be placed on a lot with a 1.
-Let's assign the next establishment to the first available lot, lot 2.
+Let's assign the next establishment to the left-most available lot, lot 2.
 Now, our list of lots with establishments is {0, 2}.
 In order to find the possibilities for the next establishment, we have to take into account the proximity information for *both* existing establishments.
-We can do this by multiplying the elements of the 0th row and the 2nd row as follows:
+We can do this by multiplying the elements of the top row and the third row as follows:

 |**0**|**1**|**2**|**3**|
 |---|---|---|---|
 | - * 1 = - | 0 * 0 = 0 | 1 * - = - | 1 * 1 = 1|

 The only possibility for our next establishment is on lot 3.
 Our lot list is now {0, 2, 3}.
 There are no more establishments we can add to this solution.
-If we were to find the possibilities for the next lot, we would get the following:
+If we were to try to add another establishment, we would have to multiply all of the rows of the possibility matrix corresponding with our current picks -- {1, 2, and 3}.
+This would give us:

 |**0**|**1**|**2**|**3**|
 |---|---|---|---|
 | - * 1 * 1 = - | 0 * 0 * 1 = 0 | 1 * - * 1 = - | 1 * 1 * - = - |

-There are no ones, so we are done.
+There are no ones, meaning there are no lots left where we can put an establishment.

 This solution looks like: